Planting the seeds

 It comes from a climate that has mild temperatures during the winter growing season.
 From late autumn through mid-spring, it prefers temperatures between 40° and 80°F (4-27° C).
 I don't know if it will thrive outside that temperature range, especially if nights are warm (above 65°F / 18°C).
 Protection from frost is essential.

 Dormancy care -- When the leaves start to die back in the spring, stop the watering and feeding.
-During the summer dormancy, keep the soil relatively dry (but not bone-dry).
+During the summer dormancy, keep the soil relatively dry (but avoid letting it get bone-dry).
 It's not necessary to dig up the bulbs.
 In fact, the first year they will be very small and hard to find, so it's best to simply move the pots to a cool, dry spot until autumn.
 In autumn, water lightly, then wait for leaves to appear.
 The bulbs can flower in their second or third season.

 Have fun growing them!